techgrounds/techgrounds-laminated-denim/03_Security_1/03_completed_assignments/Sec-02_firewalls.md

 I successfully launched the apache2 web server using knowledge from [week 1.](../../01_Linux_1/01_completed_assignments/LNX-07_report_bash.md) I followed this by seeing if I could access the webserver from a browser on my home PC.
 ![screenshot of loading page](../../00_includes/Sec-02_screenshot1.png)

 After checking that I could indeed load the page, I turned on the firewall via my terminal and blocked http traffic.
+This stopped me from accessing the webpage again.
 ![ss of powershell](../../00_includes/Sec-02_screenshot2.png)